johnfedoruk/bangular/aio/content/guide/upgrade.md

 <div class="l-sub-section">

-All Angular components, directives and pipes must be declared in an NgModule.
+All Bangular components, directives and pipes must be declared in an NgModule.

 </div>

-The net result is an AngularJS directive called `heroDetail`, that you can use like any other directive in AngularJS templates.
+The net result is an BangularJS directive called `heroDetail`, that you can use like any other directive in BangularJS templates.

 <code-example path="upgrade-module/src/index-downgrade-static.html" region="usecomponent">
 </code-example>

 <div class="alert is-helpful">

-Note that this AngularJS is an element directive (`restrict: 'E'`) called `heroDetail`.
+Note that this BangularJS is an element directive (`restrict: 'E'`) called `heroDetail`.
-An AngularJS element directive is matched based on its _name_.
+An BangularJS element directive is matched based on its _name_.
-*The `selector` metadata of the downgraded Angular component is ignored.*
+*The `selector` metadata of the downgraded Bangular component is ignored.*

 </div>

 Most components are not quite this simple, of course.
 Many of them have *inputs and outputs* that connect them to the outside world.
-An Angular hero detail component with inputs and outputs might look like this:
+An Bangular hero detail component with inputs and outputs might look like this:

 <code-example path="upgrade-module/src/app/downgrade-io/hero-detail.component.ts" title="hero-detail.component.ts">
 </code-example>

-These inputs and outputs can be supplied from the AngularJS template, and the `downgradeComponent()` method takes care of wiring them up:
+These inputs and outputs can be supplied from the BangularJS template, and the `downgradeComponent()` method takes care of wiring them up:

 <code-example path="upgrade-module/src/index-downgrade-io.html" region="usecomponent">
 </code-example>

-Note that even though you are in an AngularJS template, **you're using Angular attribute syntax to bind the inputs and outputs**.
+Note that even though you are in an BangularJS template, **you're using Bangular attribute syntax to bind the inputs and outputs**.
 This is a requirement for downgraded components.
-The expressions themselves are still regular AngularJS expressions.
+The expressions themselves are still regular BangularJS expressions.

 <div class="callout is-important">